Last update [March 23 , 2023]

 This tax strategy covers both above-named UK companies.

-Sumika Polymer Compounds (Europe) Ltd is a holding company, which owns Sumika Polymer Compounds (UK) Ltd, as well as other manufacturing subsidiary companies, located in France, India and Turkey.
+Sumika Polymer Compounds (Europe) Ltd s a holding company, which owns Sumika Polymer Compounds (UK) Ltd, as well as other manufacturing subsidiary companies, located in France, India, Poland and Turkey.
 It is itself part of a global group headed by Sumitomo Chemical Co.
 Ltd., of Japan.

 Sumika Polymer Compounds (UK) Ltd manufactures high performance plastic compounds, mainly for the white goods and automotive sectors in Europe.

 Our approach to risk management and governance arrangements in relation to UK taxation

-The tax governance of our business is led by the Board of Directors, which delegates responsibility for day-to-day tax matters to the President, Managing Director, Company Secretary and the Group Accountant.
+The tax governance of our business is led by the Board of Directors, which delegates responsibility for day-to-day tax matters to the Group Tax Manager who is supported by the finance team.

 Tax risks are identified across the business by those individuals and escalated as necessary to the Board.
 It ensures that all staff are fully aware of their tax responsibilities.

 To ensure that tax returns are appropriately reviewed, there is a separate preparer and reviewer of our tax returns.
 Further, tax payments must be authorised in line with our approval matrix.

-The Board and other senior management discusses business changes, including any associated tax consequences.
+The Board and other senior management discuss business changes, including any associated tax consequences.

-The wider group’s Internal Audit team, which is based in Japan, will periodically visit our offices in the UK and will seek to identify any significant tax risks and determine the appropriateness of the controls in place over those risks.
+The wider group’s Internal Audit team, which is based in Japan, periodically carries out reviews to identify any significant tax risks and determine the appropriateness of the controls in place over those risks.

-Where there is complexity or uncertainty about our tax affairs we will also seek external advice to help us to reduce the risk of any non-compliance.
+Where there is complexity or uncertainty about our tax affairs, we also seek external advice to help us to minimisethe risk of any non-compliance

 Our attitude to tax planning